Georgia 44, Vanderbilt 17

 No. 12 Georgia 44, Vanderbilt 17: Todd Gurley rushed for 163 yards and two touchdowns and also completed a 50-yard pass as the host Bulldogs routed the Commodores in SEC play.

 Ralph Webb and Dallas Rivers rushed for scores for Vanderbilt (1-5, 0-4).
-Wade Freebeck was 9-of-18 for 100 yards and Stephen Rivers went 7-of-13 for 88 yards with the costly interception.
+Wade Freebeck was 9-of-18 for 100 yards and Stephen Rivers was 7-of-13 for 88 yards and the costly interception.

 Gurley rushed for two first-quarter touchdowns and Mason hit Conley on a 44-yard scoring play to make it 21-0.
 Webb scored from the 1 midway through the second before Gurley tossed a 50-yard pass to Jeb Blazevich to set up Mason’s 5-yard scoring aerial to Conley to make it 27-7 with seven seconds left in the half.